Nationality Checking Service

 - provide a ‘fast track’ service

 - confirm if your application will be successful (as this decision can only be made by the Home Office)

 - give you any immigration advice or information (as we are not authorised to do so)

 How much does it cost to use the Nationality Checking Service?

 For details of our current fees and charges please see our Fees Page.

-Please note that all Nationality Checking Service fees are payable in advance and are non-refundable.
+Please make sure you can meet the Home Office requirements before requesting an appointment, as all Nationality Checking Service fees are payable in advance and are non-refundable.

 Want to make an appointment?

 Please complete the request form below and return this to us with your payment details.
 We will confirm your appointment by email or post once we have collected our fee.